+In this paper, I critically examine one method of micro-action aimed at helping to address a range of environmental concerns, “green consumerism.”
+Green consumerism is a kind of ethical consumerism, in which consumers purchase products with reduced adverse environmental impacts, relative to other products recently or currently on the market.
+Green consumerism (GC) tries to reconcile the tension between freedom and action for environmentalists.
+Through education and incentives, GC advocates try to incite consumers to choose to purchase environmentally responsible products, thus freely expressing a commitment to a kind of environmentalism each time they engage in the activities of shopping and consumption.
+Forms of green consumption reflect a neoliberal approach to environmental problems.
+It understands freedom as a matter of choice and choice is channeled through an economic market system.
+Reducing barriers to green consumption and improving education about the importance of green action preserves the freedom of consumers while also promoting green goals.

-ultimately it is unable to bring about significant change, sufficient to combat climate change and other global concerns related to the health of the planetI am skeptical of GC’s effectiveness for many reasons, but primarily I find that it places the impetus for change of regarding a global issue on individual consumers as part of a system that is ultimately unable to accommodate the kind of radical action that I advance my argument in two parts: first, by examining and critiquing the practice of green consumption itself and then the economic market system that it is a part of.
-I conclude by suggesting that in order to overcome the economic system that stymies environmental action, w
+Within this mode of action is the same tension that characterizes much of environmental political thought.
+Although green consumption is able to offer some benefits ultimately it is unable to bring about significant change, sufficient to combat climate change and other global concerns related to the health of the planet.
+I am skeptical of GC’s effectiveness for many reasons, but primarily I find that it places the impetus for change of regarding a global issue on individual consumers as part of a system that is ultimately unable to accommodate the kind of radical action that I’ll be looking at the problems inherent in GC on its own.
+I advance my argument in two parts: first, by examining and critiquing the practice of green consumption itself and then the economic market system that it is a part of.
+I conclude by suggesting that in order to overcome the economic system that stymies environmental action, we might have to re-think what we mean by “freedom” and prioritize green goals and the lives and safety of others over choice in the market.

 GREEN CONSUMERISM AND GREEN INITIATIVES

-In past decades, consumption and consumerism have the academy ().
-Consumerism has been criticized for its relationship to materialism,.
-In its most extreme form, material goods themselves are thought to bring individuals happiness and make serious contributions to individual wellbeing (Martin 1993). , consumerism is criticized for perpetuating gender, racial, and class stereotypes and norms through the glorification of Western, heterosexual, white, middle-class culture and values in advertising (Smith 2010).
-Environmentalists and ecologists have the disposability of cheaply made products that coincide with consumerism filling landfills and contributing to pollution (Martin 1993).
+In past decades, consumption and consumerism have come under attack in the academy (Muldoon 2006).
+Consumerism has been criticized for its relationship to materialism, which emphasizes the inherent value of material goods.
+In its most extreme form, material goods themselves are thought to bring individuals happiness and make serious contributions to individual wellbeing (Martin 1993).
+In other instances, consumerism is criticized for perpetuating gender, racial, and class stereotypes and norms through the glorification of Western, heterosexual, white, middle-class culture and values in advertising (Smith 2010).]
+Environmentalists and ecologists have chastised the disposability of cheaply made products that coincide with consumerism filling landfills and contributing to pollution (Martin 1993).

-But an interesting contrast to the highly scrutinized consumerism has been the recent rise of green consumerism.
+But an interesting contrast to the highly scrutinized consumerism at large has been the recent rise of green consumerism.
 Green consumerism has become increasingly popular amongst thinkers of many disciplines as a way to advance environmental and social causes.
 This term sometimes refers to products where a percentage of the profits are donated to a charity (Richey and Ponte 2011).
-It can refer to the processes in which products are made, their ingredients, the locality of their production, or the conditions workers doing the producing.
+It can refer to the processes in which products are made, their ingredients, the locality of their production, or the conditions for workers doing the producing.
 Therefore the buying of products that are fair trade, chemical free, locally produced, sweatshop-free or organic (and more) all fall under the umbrella of green consumerism.
-In each case, the product is thought to embody and further a socially or environmentally just cause.
+In each case, the product is thought to embody and further a socially or environmentally just cause (Peattie 2010).